AntonJMLarsson/stitcher.py/README.md

 ```
 ## Input

-_stitcher.py_ takes .bam file processed with zUMIs => 2.6.0, together with a gtf file and the zUMIs .rds expression file, to reconstruct molecules for the genes in the gtf file.
+_stitcher.py_ takes .bam file processed with zUMIs => 2.6.0 together with a gtf file to reconstruct molecules for the genes in the gtf file.

 As optional parameter, the user can specify the number of threads used for parallelization, the cells to process, and restrict the reconstruction to a given contig.